AUTHOR BARBARA MEYERS WRITES AN ECLECTIC MIX OF CONTEMPORARY ROMANCE AND WOMEN’S FICTION STORIES WHICH OFTEN FEATURE A DISPLACED CHILD.

 bicycling, walking, or playing tennis badly.

-I am a member of Lakeland Writers, Novelists, Inc., and Florida Writers Association and am available for book signing events, personal appearances and speaking engagements.
+I head up Lakeland Writers, and belong to Novelists, Inc., and Florida Writers Association and am available for book signing events, personal appearances and speaking engagements.
 For bookings, please contact me at email@example.com or through the form.

 Who is AJ Tillock?